Ryan Sittler

-Ryan Sittler (born January 28, 1974) is a former Canadian-born American professional ice hockey left winger who played in the American Hockey League (AHL).
+Ryan Sittler (born January 28, 1974) is a Canadian-American former professional ice hockey left winger who played in the American Hockey League (AHL).
 He is the son of Hockey Hall of Famer Darryl Sittler and brother of former Team USA player Meaghan Sittler.
 Sittler was born in London, Ontario, but grew up in Buffalo, New York.

 Playing career

 Sittler was drafted by the Philadelphia Flyers in the first round (7th overall) of the 1992 NHL Entry Draft.
-With the selection of Ryan he and his father became the first father and son selected in the top ten in the draft's history, Darryl having been selected 8th overall in 1970 By the Toronto Maple Leafs.
+With the selection of Ryan he and his father became the first father and son selected in the top ten in the draft's history, Darryl having been selected 8th overall in 1970 by the Toronto Maple Leafs.
 Ryan played college hockey for the Michigan Wolverines and played on a line with Brendan Morrison during his sophomore season.
 He left Michigan after his sophomore season and turned pro.
 A series of major injuries prevented him from ever playing in the National Hockey League and eventually cut his career short at age 25.

-Personal life

-As of 2012 he was the Director of Youth Hockey at Palm Beach Ice Works and currently lives in Palm Beach County, Florida with his family Heather, Luke, Alec, and Bradyn.